cmu-phil/tetrad-manual-rtd/docs/algorithms/cdnod.md

 ## Key Parameters in Tetrad / Scripting

-`Cdnod` is typically constructed via its `Builder` in code, or wrapped by a higher-level Tetrad algorithm.
+`CD-NOD` is typically constructed via its `Builder` in code, or wrapped by a higher-level Tetrad algorithm.
 The main knobs are:

 | Parameter (camelCase) | Description |